 Action on the Ground is a component of the

-Carbon Farming Futures program which is currently providing grant funding to farmers and land managers over the six years to June 2017.
+Carbon Farming Futures program which provided grant funding to farmers and land managers over the six years to June 2017.

 Action on the Ground funded projects

 Under round one, the program provided $25.2 million to 59 multi-year projects (to June 2015) involving more than 400 farmers and land managers.
-The projects are trialling and demonstrating a range of on–farm technologies and practices that store carbon, reduce or mitigate emissions of nitrous oxide and methane and improve farm productivity.
+The projects trialed and demonstrated a range of on–farm technologies and practices that store carbon, reduce or mitigate emissions of nitrous oxide and methane and improve farm productivity.

 - Agriculture shares $70 million in research grants - 17 May 2012